-In response to operational changes resulting from COVID-19 and to support University of Guelph Employees as they navigate the changing environment in a healthy and productive way, HR has compiled a list of tools, resources and information to assist you.
-The information will continuously be updated, so please remember to check back on a regular basis.
+In response to operational changes resulting from COVID-19 and to support University of Guelph Employees as they navigate the changing environment in a healthy and productive way, HR has compiled the following list of tools, resources and information to assist you.

-In response to the COVID-19 pandemic and declaration of a state of emergency in Ontario, the Ontario Government has passed legislation amending the leave provisions of the Employment Standards Act, 2000.
-The amended leave provisions apply to two broad categories of reasons for an employee needing to be absent from work due to the COVID-19 pandemic - Declared Emergency Leave and Infection Disease Emergency Leave.
+The Ontario Government has passed legislation amending the leave provisions of the Employment Standards Act, 2000.
+Amended leave provisions apply to two broad categories of reasons for an employee needing to be absent from work due to the COVID-19 pandemic:

 Health and Safety

-Personal Hygiene Supplies are now available for purchase form the Physical Resources Stockroom https://www.pr.uoguelph.ca/covid-19-personal-hygiene-supplies
+- Personal hygiene supplies are available for purhcase from the Physical Resources Stockroom.

 The University has suspended all non-essential hiring while we closely monitor the developments related to the COVID-19 pandemic.
-As the situation continues to evolve, updates will be made to the following links:
+As the situation continues to evolve, updates will available at the following links:

 - University of Guelph Current Opportunities for Internal and External Job Seekers